cfuchs12345/server-manager/README.md

 ## Description

-The aim of this project is to give users a consolidated view about their servers and devices in their homelab.
+The aim of this project is to give users a consolidated view on their servers and devices in their homelab.
 In addition to monitoring functionality, it should be also possible to perform actions on these servers/devices like starting with Wak-on-Lan or restarting VMs of a Hypervisor.

 All this should be extesible by simple plugins, which are currently defined as JSON files that include all necessary links and parameter definitions.
 There can be also conditions defined when a action is possible to execute and which data is relevant for the condition.
-The conditions can be changed in script languges (currently LUA and RHAI).
+The conditions can be checked with simple scripts in a script languge (currently LUA and RHAI are supported).
-In addition to these definitions, there can be templates linked which convert XML/JSON output into nice looking HTML output.
+In addition to these definitions, there can be templates linked which convert XML/JSON output into nice looking HTML output for display.

 And since I'm lazy, I tried to automate everything as much as possible.
 For example, the servers, devices and their features can be auto-discovered by using ping, DNS queries, UPnP decvice discovery.
+Also local running Docker containers can be discovered by using the Docker Socket API.
 In addition to that, each plugin can give the manager the information how and where a feature can be detected (ie. by grabbing information from a status page).

 Currently working Plugins/Features:

 - OpnSense Firewall query
 - Proxmox Hypervisor data query and VM/LXC control
+- Local Docker (by using the local Docker Socket connection)
 - Wake-on-Lan
 - Sleep-on-Lan
 - UPnP device information query